Outbreaks of avian influenza

 • An LPAI (H5N3) virus was detected in a free-range duck flock in Victoria during routine surveillance in 2012.
 The source of the virus could not be determined, but it is speculated that the primary source may have been wild birds, which were freely able to access the range area.

-• LPAI(H5N2)was detected attwo turkey farms in Victoria in 2020.
+• LPAI (H5N2) was detected at 2 turkey farms in Victoria in 2020.
 LPAI (H7N6) was also detected at an emu farm in Victoria in 2020.
 All Victorian outbreaks of LPAI were controlled and eradicated, with proof of freedom declared on 26 February 2021.

-The following LPAI (not H5/H7) detections have been made:
+These LPAI (not H5/H7) detections have been recorded in Australian domestic poultry:

 • Antibodies to LPAI H1, H4, H5, H7 and H9 subtypes were detected in ducks on a farm in Victoria in 1992.